Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 Pacing: The Hidden RC Problem

-Most candidates who struggle with GMAT RC are not struggling with comprehension.
-They are struggling with pacing, specifically spending too long on the reading phase and then rushing or rereading inefficiently during the question phase.
+Specifically, most struggle spends too long on the reading phase and then rushes or rereads inefficiently during the question phase.

-The 2-minute-per-question average across the full Verbal section is a firm constraint.
+The two-minute-per-question average across the full Verbal section is a firm constraint.
 Questions that take over 2.5 minutes should be flagged and returned to if time allows.
-A difficult RC inference question that you spend 3.5 minutes on costs the same as a wrong answer, but a wrong answer on an easier question would have taken 90 seconds.
-The opportunity cost of grinding RC questions is high.
-For a full Verbal section pacing framework, see our gmat time management guide.
+A difficult RC inference question that takes 3.5 minutes costs the same as a wrong answer, but a wrong answer on an easier question would have taken only 90 seconds.
+The opportunity cost of grinding on RC questions is high.

 Building RC Skill Outside of Practice Tests